 The 10% LTCG tax was brought into effect from April 1, 2018.
-This means that there would be taxation on profits that exceed INR 1 lakh that is made from the sale of these schemes held for over a year.
+This means that there would be taxation on profits that exceed Rs 1 lakh that is made from the sale of these schemes held for over a year.
 If you are worried that a substantial part of your future gains will go into paying taxes, you needn’t worry as much.
 ELSS despite the slap of LTCG is still, as per expert opinions, one of the biggest wealth generators in the MF category for retail investors.
 We will tell you why ELSS despite the LTCG tax may still be the best tax saving option for you.

 Other platforms of savings like the Public Provident Fund, the ULIPs seem more tax efficient as compared to the ELSS with the LTCG tax in motion now.
-The important point to note for the investors will be to not give up ELSS.
-ELSS has a higher potential than either to generate higher returns which makes them a good bet for long-term investment.
+The critical point to note for the investors will be not to give up ELSS.
+ELSS has a higher potential than either to generate higher returns, which makes them a good bet for long-term investment.
 Even with the LTCG, the post-tax returns from ELSS will be more lucrative than either PPF or ULIP.

 For investors who like greater flexibility in their investments, ELSS fare better than ULIPs.
-Under ELSS you have the option to change your plans or shift to another fund if the scheme is not performing as per your expectation.
+Under ELSS, you have the option to change your plans or shift to another fund if the scheme is not performing as per your expectation.
 This is not the case when investing in ULIPs.
-You can only shift to a different fund offered by the ULIP.
+You can only change to a different fund offered by the ULIP.

 You must have noticed that post the LTCG announcement a lot of insurance companies have started rallying for insurance policies solely on the factor of tax-free returns.
 For a novice, this might seem appealing.
-But experts believe that it is a wiser decision to invest in products that have taxable returns but which also perform better than these low-return options.
-An insurance policy will never be able to match ELSS in terms of growth potential and that is one of the prime factors to consider when investing.
+But experts believe that it is a wiser decision to invest in products that have taxable gains but which also perform better than these low-return options.
+An insurance policy will never be able to match ELSS in terms of growth potential, and that is one of the prime factors to consider when investing.

-6. What does this mean for me?The 10 percent tax is not a big punch if you make a mental adjustment.
-Say you invested and made a gain of 50 percent; this would mean that you need to pay 5 percent as LTCG on the original investment and if you make a profit of 100 percent then you pay 10 percent as your share of LTCG.
+The 10% is not a big punch if you make a mental adjustment.
+Say you invested and made a gain of 50%; this would mean that you need to pay 5% as LTCG on the original investment and if you make a profit of 100%, then you pay 10% as your share of LTCG.
 So, even though the returns are getting trimmed under the new policy, the high return potential of ELSS can’t be overlooked, especially for long-term ELSS.

-There is no denying that a 10 percent cut from your ELSS profits hurts but it should not deter you because this tax is on the gains you acquire.
-By increasing the holding period of your investment you can considerably lower the effect on the compound annual growth rate (CAGR), given other factors remain constant.
+There is no denying that a 10% cut from your ELSS profits hurts but it should not deter you because this tax is on the gains you acquire.
+By increasing the holding period of your investment, you can considerably lower the effect on the compound annual growth rate (CAGR), given other factors remain constant.

-8. Can I combine ELSS and PPF?This is actually a very good option to save taxes under Section 80C to combine PPF and ELSS.
+This is an excellent option to save taxes under Section 80C to combine PPF and ELSS.
 The combination works well with the ELSS doing its bit in garnering higher returns while the PPF serves as stabilizing your base.
-It is in fact recommended to have this as a combination rather than as an either-or option.
+It is recommended to have this as a combination rather than as an either-or option.
 You get three advantages by doing this.

 a.
 PFF allows you the safety of a government-backed investing option